MonolithProjects/action-molecule/README.md

         uses: monolithprojects/action-molecule@v1.0.1
 ```

-### Example for testing the Ansible Tags
+### Ansible Tags testing

-This runs `molecule converge -- --tags foo,bar`:
+In this case the GitHub Action will run `molecule converge -- --tags foo,bar`:

 ```yaml
 on: push